batir-akhmerov/hybricache/README.md

 So, what is wrong with AWS Elasticache?  - Network Latency and Time needed for object Serialization.

-# Why HybriCache is faster than AWS Elasticache Redis?
+## Why HybriCache is faster than AWS Elasticache Redis?
+HybriCache  is NOT a replacement for AWS Elasticache nor EhCache.
 HybriCache utilizes a hybrid cache model when EhCache and Redis work together caching objects on both sides:

 1. Caching Locally (EhCache) on a webserver instance for faster access.